mgechev/blog.mgechev.com/content/post/2014-02-05-angularjs-resource-active-record-http.md

 You might think that the operation `query` is synchronous because of the way we set the value of `$scope.users`.
 This will be very bad, right?
 Well, it is asynchronous, `MainCtrl` simply uses two of the concepts we discussed above: functional lexical scope, `$digest` loop.
 When the `query` method is invoked it returns a reference to an empty array, the array has just a single property called `$promise`, you can use it if you want to manipulate the users after the request was successful, or not.
 When the request completes AngularJS populates the array with all users and calls the `$digest` loop.
 The `query` action will make a GET request to `/users`.

-There is something cool in AngularJS&#8217;s route definition, which allows us to change the current page once all dependencies of the next page are resolved &#8211; the `resolve` hash.
+There is something cool in AngularJS’s route definition, which allows us to change the current page once all dependencies of the next page are resolved – the `resolve` hash.
 This feature is very helpful especially if we want to open a page with single user view:

 {{< highlight javascript >}}//...
 .when('/users/:userid', {